 ...
-But the Pixel 3a is the better value
+And the Pixel 4a is the better value

-Meanwhile, the Pixel 3a is a more affordable alternative that offers a nearly identical experience to the regular Pixel 3.
-It has most of the Pixel 3's best features, including its remarkable camera and regular software updates.
-In exchange, you give up the Pixel 3's glass back for a plastic one, and lose water resistance and wireless charging — though interestingly, you regain the headphone jack, and the fingerprint sensor seems like a better unlocking option for the current times.
+Meanwhile, the Pixel 4a is a new, more affordable alternative that offers a nearly identical experience to that of the regular Pixel 4.
+It has most of the Pixel 4's best features, including its remarkable camera and frequent software updates.
+In exchange, you give up the Pixel 4's glass back for a plastic one, and lose some niceties like water resistance, wireless charging, and Face Unlock.
+Interestingly, you regain the headphone jack, and the fingerprint sensor seems like a better unlocking option for the current times.

-If photography is your sole priority, there's almost no reason to spend the extra money on the Pixel 3 or 4; the 3a has the same main sensor as its pricier counterpart (though it lacks the Pixel 4's telephoto camera), and even carries over features like Night Sight, allowing you to take photos far above the 3a's price point.
+If photography is your sole priority, there's almost no reason to spend the extra money on the Pixel 3 or 4; the 4a has the same main sensor as its pricier counterparts (though it lacks the Pixel 4's telephoto camera), and even carries over features like Night Sight, allowing you to take photos far above its price point.
 You'll miss out on the wide front-facing camera of the Pixel 3 (this was also omitted in the Pixel 4), and the slower chipset and lack of a dedicated image processor means you'll need to wait a bit longer for your photos to process, but those are pretty minor tradeoffs for this level of camera performance.

-In short, the Pixel 3a is the clear choice if you're after a pure Google experience with a limited budget, while the Pixel 4 wins out for those in need of flagship-tier performance.
-That doesn't leave much room for the Pixel 3 in the middle; while you can find the Pixel 3 used for around the same price as the 3a these days, the latter offers far better battery life and a more durable casing.
+In short, the Pixel 4a is the clear choice if you're after a pure Google experience with a limited budget, while the Pixel 4 wins out for those in need of flagship-tier performance.
+That doesn't leave much room for the Pixel 3 in the middle; while you can find the Pixel 3 used for around the same price as the 4a these days, the latter offers far better battery life and a more durable casing.
 The Pixel 4, on the other hand, is more powerful and features modern appointments.
 If you're asking "should I buy the Pixel 3", we would recommend to skip on it and buy either of these great options instead.